 Angle Closure Glaucoma (ACG) is where the drainage channels are constricted due to a narrowing of the pathway by the iris.
 The blockage of the outflow can either be chronic or occur suddenly.
 The sudden type is referred to as acute angle closure.
 Acute angle closure causes a severe rise in the IOP which can result in pain, blurred vision, haloes around bright lights and headaches.

-Normal Tension Glaucoma (NTG) is where damage to the optic nerve occurs resulting in the loss of peripheral vision, however, the eye pressure is measured to be within the normal range.
+Normal Tension Glaucoma (NTG) is where damage to the optic nerve occurs resulting in the loss of peripheral vision.
+However, the eye pressure is measured to be within the normal range.
 So other factors such as family history, the appearance of the optic nerve, visual field tests and other factors play a role in determining the diagnosis.

 Secondary Glaucoma is similar to OAG where there is an increase in IOP or damage to the optic nerve but the condition stems from another source such as the use of certain medications, cataracts, eye injuries or other ocular conditions.
-Therefore treatment can vary for this form of glaucoma depending on the cause of the increase in pressure.

 In the early stages of glaucoma, typically there are no signs or symptoms.
 Once the disease has progressed to cause a significant amount of peripheral visual field loss, then you may know you have been affected.
 People often describe the effects of late-stage glaucoma as having tunnel vision.